 In certain cases, the Court may award one parent informational legal custody.
 Informational legal custody allows a parent to be kept updated regarding their child(ren)’s education, health and other related information.
 The parent with informational legal custody does not have the ability to make decisions regarding all aspects of legal custody.

-If you are expecting or are in a divorce in Reno, it is time to start considering custody and getting in touch with divorce lawyers.
+If you are expecting a divorce or are in a divorce in Reno, it is time to start considering custody and getting in touch with a divorce lawyers.
 The type of custody you have may impact the child support each parent is required to receive or pay.
-For more information on child custody, speak to an experienced child custody lawyer.
-If you have any questions, chat with Erin Grieve, family lawyer in Reno NV.
+For more information on child custody, speak to an experienced child support lawyer.
+If you have any questions, chat with Erin N. Grieve.